Haar basis testing: Concluding remarks

-where the constants implicit in $\approx$ depend only on $n$, the doubling constants and the Calder\'{o}n-Zygmund data for $T$.
-Not much is known for Calder\'{o}n-Zygmund operators that are not gradient elliptic.
+As Theorem \ref{Haar} shows, if the operator is gradient elliptic then the cube testing conditions and the $A_2$ condition are implied by the Haar testing condition when the measures are doubling.
+Regarding the $T1$ to $Th$ Theorem \ref{main''}, little is known beyond gradient elliptic operators.
+The $T1$ Theorem \ref{T1_L2_Riesz} is conjectured to hold the larger class of Stein elliptic Calder\'on-Zygmund operators.
+It is unknown whether one can replace gradient elliptic operators with the larger class of Stein elliptic operators in Theorem \ref{Haar}.

-If we turn to the case of arbitrary locally finite positive Borel measures $\mu$ in $\mathbb{R}^{n}$, the situation is quite abysmal.
-In this general case, we don't even know if the comparability in (\ref{comparability}) holds when $T$ is an admissible truncation of the simplest singular integral, the \emph{Hilbert transform} $H$ on the real line.
+Keeping with the assumption of gradient elliptic operators, the situation for arbitrary locally finite positive Borel measures $\mu$ in $\mathbb{R}^{n}$ is quite abysmal.
+In this general case, we don't even know if the operator norm is comparable to the Haar testing characteristics when $T^{\lambda}$ is an admissible truncation of the simplest singular integral, the \emph{Hilbert transform} $H$.
 Or even if the operator norm of $H$ is comparable to the sum of the two Haar testing characteristics, but taken now over \emph{all} dyadic grids $\mathcal{D}$!
+Notably, we do not yet have the technology to improve the known $T1$ theorem for the Hilbert transform into a Haar testing theorem.
+This remains an interesting open question.